openhab/openhab-docs/developers/guidelines.md

 #### Java Code

 The rules are defined using the Eclipse Java Formatter definitions.
-There are plugins available for several IDEs that support these definitons.
+There are plugins available for several IDEs that support these definitions.

 - Official [openHAB Eclipse IDE setup](ide/eclipse.html) is preconfigured
 - Eclipse standalone installation